 - Step 2 Place a large sauté pan (ideally cast iron) over medium-high heat.
 Add the butter and when melted, add the onions and sauté until beginning to color.

 - Step 3 Using your hands, gently squeeze out the potato liquid.
 Place the shredded potatoes into the pan with the onions.
 Using a large rubber spatula, gently press the potatoes down firmly into the pan.
 Season the potatoes with salt and pepper.

 - Step 4 Sprinkle the shredded corned beef over the potatoes and continue to cook.
 Use your spatula to peek underneath to see if the potatoes are beginning to brown and crisp up, about 8-10 minutes.
 Once you see nice coloration, mix the corned beef so the uncooked potatoes are now on the bottom of the pan.
 Cook for an additional 8-10 minutes.
 If the potatoes are sticking, add a good amount of extra butter.

 - Step 5 Continue to cook the corned beef, watching for nice coloration.
-You generally want a higher flame, but adjust your heat as needed so the potatoes get crispy but don’t burn.
+Generally, you want a higher flame, but you can adjust your heat as needed so the potatoes get crispy, but don’t burn.

 - Step 6 Remove the pan from the stove.
 Adjust the seasoning as needed.
 Serve the corned beef hash hot, ideally with fried eggs on top.
 Garnish with chopped parsley.

 Follow my blog with Bloglovin